Carmen (band): Music

 Carmen's stage performances featured Amaral and Angela Allen dancing on a specially amplified stage floor, so that their flamenco zapateado became an integral percussive addition to the music.
 Spanish influences in their sound included acoustic guitar interludes in flamenco style, occasional Spanish lyrics, themes of betrayed love reminiscent of Federico García Lorca, and castanets, all supported by a traditional rock rhythm section.

 Discography

 The first two albums were re-issued by Angel Air records as a 2-CD set in October 2006.
 Carmen's third album The Gypsies was re-issued by Angel Air records in May 2007, also as a 2-CD set; the second CD, entitled Widescreen, contains new instrumental music by David Clark Allen.

-Widescreen - the band David formed with Laurence Elliot-Potter - supported The Buena Vista Social Club, Eliades Ochoa, and Ojos de Brujo and played for many years regularly on the UK festival circuit.
+Widescreen - the band David formed with Laurence Elliot-Potter and Charlotte Medcalf - supported The Buena Vista Social Club, Eliades Ochoa, Ojos de Brujo and played for many years regularly on the UK festival circuit.

+Carmen's three albums were re-issued again in 2024 by Cherry Red Records as a 3-CD set.